francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 Our analysis reveals distinct patterns in how different psychological features respond to and recover from conflict.
 Social language and cognitive mechanisms demonstrate the most significant reductions following attacks, decreasing by -0.0003 and -0.0001, respectively.
 These findings suggest that communities respond to hostility by becoming less socially engaged and reducing their analytical thinking.
 This behavior is also observed in positive, negative, and neutral emotion words.
 Negative emotions show the largest increase, with rises in swear words, anger, sadness, and anxiety vocabulary.

-*TODO: explain below plot*
-{% include_relative figs/LIWC_recovery_rate.html %}

 ### The Recovery Timeline: Fast Bounces and Lasting Scars

 The recovery timeline reveals even more compelling insights.
 While most features recover relatively quickly (within 11.8-12.4 hours), many communities never fully return to baseline within the 48-hour window for certain linguistic features.
 Most strikingly:

-*TODO: relevant to add the proportions ?*
 - Cognitive mechanisms never recover in 37.6% of cases
-- Social language never recovers in  33.8%% of cases (4,548/14,698)
+- Social language never recovers in  33.8%% of cases
-- Positive emotion never recovers in  27.6%% of cases (3,318/14,698)
+- Positive emotion never recovers in  27.6%% of cases

 The recovery histogram below shows how long these linguistic disruptions typically persist across different psychological dimensions.

-{% include_relative figs/recovery_histogram.html %}
+{% include_relative figs/Recovery_bar_plot.html %}

 Agreement, disagreement, and anxiety show the fastest recovery (11.6 hours), demonstrating resilience in these communication functions.
 However, the high rates of non-recovery for cognitive and social language functions suggest that attacks may cause lasting changes in how communities process information and interact socially.